Shannon Keeler Piano/Middle C Songbook: A Beginner's Song Collection for Kids

 Contents

-Middle C Magic: Welcome
+Middle C Songbook: Welcome

 Preview

-Middle C Position Reference Page.pdf
+Middle C Position Reference Page

-Need More Middle C Help.jpg
+Need More Middle C Help?

 Au Clair de la Lune